jaredpar/jaredpar.github.io/_drafts/stylecop.md

 All I wanted to do was F5 my latest change and see if it fixed the bug I was working on.
 But before I can test out a functional change to the source tree I need to spend a few precious minutes making style edits to my code.
 Why is this silly style issue blocking me from testing my change???

 I often find annoynances like this are the root of opposition to enforcing style guidelines in a code base.
-Developers are fine, often reluctantly, with having a coding style, they just don't want to be constantly fighting StyleCop to make changes.
+Developers are fine, even if it's reluctantly, with having a coding style, they just don't want to be constantly fighting the tools to make changes.

 And they are right to feel that way.
-Fixing style issues is a task that is very automatable.
-This type of job is best done by a dedicated tool, not by annoying and blocking developers.
+Fixing style issues is a task that can be easily automated.
+They are right to be annoyed that the IDE isn't just fixing this problem for them.

 Looking forward I'm hoping we can extend StyleCop like tools to be multipurpose: